 Skin cancer is the most common type of cancer in the United States.
 One in five Americans is likely to develop skin in their lifetime and there are more than a million suffering from melanoma.
 And while you may think it is only sun-worshipers and people who work outside who are the most likely to be diagnosed, it turns out people who drive a lot are the most likely.

-UVB rays, the ones which cause sunburns, are blocked by most windows.
+UVB rays, the UV rays that cause sunburns, are blocked by most windows.
 However, they don't protect from UVA, the ones which cause sun damage and wrinkles.
 So, ensuring you are properly protected can cut your risk of cancer down quite a bit.

-Let's look at some ways you can protect your skin while you drive and cut your risk of skin cancer down.
+Let's look at some ways you can stay sun safe and protect your skin while you drive and cut your risk of skin cancer down.

 You should be wearing sunscreen anyway.
 Doctors and health officials have been saying for years wearing broad-spectrum can help protect the skin from damaging UVA and UVB rays.
 Wearing SPF 30 is recommended for all skin types and even higher if you have particularly fair skin or spend a lot of time in the sun.
 Also, look for waterproof formulas, especially if you are going to be spending time in the water or sweating a lot.

 You should reapply every two to three hours or every time you get out of the water, for the best results.
 Also, if it is at all possible, stay out of the sun during peak hours of 10 am to 4 pm.
 This is especially helpful if you are driving because asphalt and concrete tend to intensify the sun's harmful rays.

 This means try to schedule your driving times to early mornings or in the evening if you can.
 If not, set a timer to remind you to reapply to help lower your risk of skin damage and developing skin cancer.